-The Company is in various stages of developing three of its five mineral resource properties with particular emphasis on lithium, cesium and rare earths.
+The Company is in various stages of developing three of its five mineral resource properties with particular emphasis on lithium, cesium, tin, indium and rare earths.
 Avalon continues to evaluate new opportunities with near term development potential such as extracting valuable products from mine wastes using new technologies.
-This is an opportunity the Company has modelled at its East Kemptville Tin-Indium Project and is now looking at on another site in northeastern Ontario called Cargill where there is potential to recover rare earths and scandium from tailings at a closed phosphate minesite.
-The concept is attracting increasing interest from ESG investors promoting the "circular economy" and government, particularly for sites with rare earth elements in the wastes.
+This is an opportunity the Company has modelled at its East Kemptville Tin-Indium Project and at another site in northeastern Ontario called Cargill where there is potential to recover rare earths and scandium from tailings at a closed phosphate minesite.
+The concept is attracting increasing interest from ESG investors and government now promoting the "circular economy", particularly for sites with abundant critical minerals in the wastes, but securing access continues to be challenging.

 All three of the Company's advanced projects have significant mineral resources and preliminary economic evaluations for which the next step is identifying markets for the mineral products and/or processing bulk samples to demonstrate appropriate extraction processes and produce product samples for customer evaluation.
 Advances in technology can suddenly create new demand for certain critical minerals providing opportunities for new producers if one is in a position to react quickly to serve the new demand.
-A recent example has been the sudden growth in demand for the "magnet rare earths" neodymium and praseodymium ("Nd-Pr"), coupled with the risk of supply shortages due to China's control of the rare earth supply chain.
+A well-known example has been the sudden growth in demand for the "magnet rare earths" neodymium and praseodymium ("Nd-Pr"), coupled with the risk of supply shortages due to China's control of the rare earth supply chain.

 The Company has embraced the principles of sustainability as core to its business practice and has made a strong commitment toward implementing corporate social responsibility ("CSR") best practices.
-In November 2020, the Company released its ninth comprehensive Sustainability Report (the "2020 Sustainability Report") and recently secured a top 5% ESG Risk rating amongst our peer companies from Sustainalytics.
+In November 2021, the Company released its tenth comprehensive Sustainability Report (the "2021 Sustainability Report") and in February, 2021 secured a top 5% ESG Risk rating amongst our peer companies from Sustainalytics.

-The Company believes that industrial demand for the cleantech materials products it seeks to produce, particularly lithium, cesium, tantalum, rare earths and tin, is growing due to their critical importance in an expanding array of applications in new technology, including lithium ion batteries, electric vehicles, electronics and aerospace.
+The Company believes that industrial demand for the cleantech materials products it seeks to produce, particularly lithium, cesium, tantalum, rare earths, zirconium and tin, is growing due to their critical importance in an expanding array of applications in new technology, including lithium ion batteries, electric vehicles, electronics, small modular reactors and aerospace.